Find Affordable College Courses

 Coral Gables, FL

-University of Miami came in at #7 in this year’s edition of the Most Popular Ecology & Systematics Biology Bachelor’s Degree Schools in the Southeast Region ranking.
-U Miami is a large private not-for-profit school located in the city of Coral Gables.
+University of Miami ranked #7 on this year’s Most Popular Ecology & Systematics Biology Bachelor’s Degree Schools in the Southeast Region list.
+U Miami is a fairly large private not-for-profit school located in the small city of Coral Gables.

 About 69% of the students majoring in ecology at the school are women while 31% are male.